SQream/sqream_docs/reference/cli/blue_console.rst

 Running Commands Interactively (SQL shell)
 ------------------------------------------

-When starting sqream sql, after entering your password, you are presented with the SQL shell.
+When starting sqream sql, after entering your access token, you are presented with the SQL shell.
 To exit the shell, type ``\q or Ctrl-d``.

 .. code-block:: console

-	$ java -jar jdbc-console-*.*.**.jar --host=[SQream cluster IP address]
+	$ java -jar jdbc-console-0.0.90.jar --host=idan-ost.isqream.com --access-token=<access-token>
-	 --port=5000 --username=jdoe --databasename=master
-	Password:

 	Interactive client mode
 	To quit, use ^D or \q.